-Consider planting areas for both herbs and vegetables in the design so you can take advantage of fresh ingredients in your recipes.
+You might want to include planting areas for both herbs and vegetables in the design so you can take advantage of fresh ingredients in your recipes.

-Kitchens with walls and roof may need to adhere to the building regulations and don’t forget that competent professionals will need to undertake the installation of services to it, including the connection to gas if that’s how your barbecue is fuelled.
+Kitchens with walls and roofs may need to adhere to the building regulations and don’t forget that competent professionals will need to undertake the installation of services to it, including the connection to gas if that’s how your barbecue is fuelled.

 Where can you buy an outdoor kitchen?

 If you want to do the work yourself you can shop for units in DIY stores.
-Make sure you site a barbecue in a fireproof compartment within your set up.
+Make sure you site a barbecue in a fireproof compartment within your set-up.

-Alternatively, specialist manufacturers sell outdoor kitchens with everything you need from storage to cooking options, including as complete sets.
+Alternatively, specialist manufacturers sell outdoor kitchens with everything you need from storage to cooking options, including complete sets.

 Some companies offer all the elements you might want, and will also plan and fit your outdoor room.
 Alternatively, employ a garden designer or landscape architect to work on a version that complements your home’s architecture and the rest of the hard and soft landscaping of your plot.

 How much does it cost to build an outdoor kitchen?

 The cost of an outdoor kitchen will depend on the complexity of the design.
 Expect to pay from around £5,000 ($7,000) for a straightforward version and from £10,000 ($14,000) to £20,000 ($27,900) and more for a sophisticated arrangement with a barbecue, side burner, sink, and fridge.